substack/argmap.rs/readme.md

 }
 ```

-This example also demonstrates the `.boolean()` method to tell the parser that certain fields are to
+This example also demonstrates how to tell the parser that certain fields are to be interpreted as
-be interpreted as boolean values.
+boolean values.
 Right now that is the only configuration available.

 Many libraries that do parsing also provide help messages, but I much prefer to write them out by
 hand as in the example above.
 This way, I have more control over how the help info is presented and